CaoTrongThang/Easycraft/README.md

 **Useful informations:**
+- **Can craft oak planks by using 4 sticks.**
+- **Press "K" to show the starting missions, your key might different**
 - You can pick up blocks, creatures,...
 (Shift + Right Click)
-- Craft a Pocket GPS to show the Minimap
+- Craft a GPS to show Minimap
 - [Craft a nature's compass to locate biomes](https://modrinth.com/mod/natures-compass)
 - [Craft an explorer's compass to locate structures](https://modrinth.com/mod/explorers-compass)
 - Press "L" to show all the achievements, pretty useful